 Where to find personal loans

-Many banks offer personal loans to existing customers, although they may not be advertised.
+In addition, many banks offer personal loans to existing customers, although they may not be advertised.
 Credit unions often offer good rates on personal loans to its members and may offer you the best chance of being approved for a personal loan if you have a history with the branch.

 Peer-to-peer lending sites — where regular people pool their money to make loans to others — offer another source of personal loans.
 (I personally used a personal loan from one of these sites to consolidate some credit card debt.)
-For example, Lending Club makes 3- or 5-year personal loans up to $25,000 for borrowers with FICO scores of at least 660.
+For example, Lending Club makes 3- or 5-year personal loans up to $35,000 for borrowers with FICO scores of at least 660.